garysweaver/irie/README.md

 To avoid n+1 queries, use `.includes(...)` in your query to eager load any associations that you will need in the JSON view.

-#### Create Custom Actions
+##### Create Custom Actions

-You are still working with regular controllers here, so add or override methods if you want more!

-However `query_for` can create new action methods, e.g.:
+You are still working with regular controllers here, so you can add action methods if you want them.
+However, if you want another action that lists, but with a custom query, and maybe its own query includes, etc., just specify the required action name in query_for, and it will do all the `alias_method`-ing needed of `index`/`*index*` methods to `your_action`/`*your_method*` and the Actionizer implementation supports calling the method(s) appropriate for your actions.
+Let's say you want an action that checks `@current_user.admin?`, then:

 ```ruby
 query_for some_action: ->(q) do